yangke2911/git3/README.md

 # Introduction

-This boilerplate is targeted towards large, serious projects and assumes you are somewhat familiar with Webpack and `weex-loader`.
+This boitddderplate is targeted towards large, serious projects and assumes you are somewhat familiar with Webpack and `weex-loader`.

 ## Quickstart